-Students need to be aware that the nursing program uses online instruction for selected courses, communication, assignments, testing and additional content delivery throughout the program.
-Students may use their own personal computers but support will only be provided by College personnel for issues directly related to the use of college email and Brightspace (the course management system used by the college.)
-Use of college computers is highly encouraged and made available in computer labs housed throughout the campus as well as at the South County Campus in Seaside.
-Students should be aware of hours of operations for the labs provided by the College.
-This information is published on the College website.
+The Nursing Program uses online/hybrid instruction for selected courses, communication, assignments, testing and additional content delivery.
+Students may use their own personal computers, but support will only be provided by College personnel for issues directly related to the use of college email and Brightspace (the course management system used by the college).
+Use of college computers is made available in computer labs housed throughout the Lexington Campus as well as at the South County Campus in Seaside.
+Hours of operation for the labs are published on the College website.